anandojha/qmrebind/docs/index.rst

-..
-QMMMReBind_SEEKR documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
+.. qmrebind documentation master file, created by sphinx-quickstart on Thu Mar 15 13:55:56 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QMMMReBind_SEEKR's documentation!
+Welcome to qmrebind's documentation!
 =========================================================

 .. toctree::